rrazo1524/multi-os-network-lab/documentation/Linux-Permissions-Lab.md

 ## Conclusion

-This lab demonstrated Linux file permissions, group management, and secure shared directory configuration.
-It showed how Linux enforces access control through ownership and permission bits while enabling controlled collaboration between multiple users.
+This lab demonstrated how Linux manages access control through users, groups, file ownership, and permission bits.
+A shared directory was configured using group-based permissions, allowing authorized users to collaborate while preventing unauthorized access.
+The exercise reinforced core Linux administration concepts commonly used in enterprise environments, including user management, access control, and the principle of least privilege.

+The lab also demonstrated the practical application of Linux's principle of least privilege by allowing only authorized group members to access shared resources while denying access to unauthorized users.

 ---